illiliti/eiwd/src/iwd.config.rst

        off by default.
 If you want to easily utilize Hotspot 2.0 networks, then setting ``DisableANQP`` to ``false`` is recommended.

+   * - DisableOCV
+     - Value: **false**, true

+       Disable Operating Channel Validation.
+Support for this is not advertised by the kernel so if kernels/drivers exist which don't support OCV it can be disabled here.

 Network
 -------